AbramKanime/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script displaying current directory contents in a long format A script displaying all the files both the hidden ones A script displaying more info about my current directory
+A script displaying current directory contents in a long format A script displaying all the files both the hidden ones A script displaying more info about my current directory A script creating a directory in /tmp/ directory